JurajMariani/scap/Legacy/src/readme.md

 # Implementation

-This folder contains the core implementation of the consensus protocol proof-of-concept.
+This folder contains the core (now legacy) implementation of the consensus protocol proof-of-concept.
 It is structured to separate networking, blockchain logic, and utility components for modularity and clarity.

 - [Requirements](#requirements)
 - [Structure](#folder-structure)